dillonwfletcher/freeCodeCampSolutions/pythonProjects/arithmeticFormatter/README.md

+If you want to check out my solution in action, <a href="https://repl.it/@dillonwfletcher/boilerplate-arithmetic-formatter-1#arithmetic_arranger.py">click here!</a> This takes you to Repl.it where you can interact with my solution and see that it passes all the tests

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: